NC State Extension Publications

 Trim and discard tough ends of asparagus.

-Combine asparagus, olive oil, red pepper flakes, vinegar, sugar, and salt and pepper to taste in a large shallow dish.
+Combine asparagus, red pepper flakes, olive oil, vinegar, and sugar in a large, shallow dish.
+Add salt and pepper to taste.
 Marinate 15 minutes.

 Grill 5 to 6 minutes, turning once.
 Arrange grilled asparagus on a platter and sprinkle with toasted sesame seeds.